Simone Biles says she ‘should have quit way before Tokyo’

 “I wasn’t going to let him take that joy away from me.
 So I pushed past that for as long as my mind and my body would let me.”

-The name “Larry Nassar,” of course, refers to the sexual abuse she and more than 160 other gymnasts experienced for years from former USA Gymnastics Larry Nassar, who was convicted of his crimes in 2018.
+The name “Larry Nassar,” of course, refers to the sexual abuse she and more than 160 other gymnasts experienced for years from the former USA Gymnastics team doctor, who was convicted of his crimes in 2018.
 Along with McKayla Maroney, Aly Raisman and Maggie Nichols, who also were abused by Nassar, Biles recently testified before the Senate Judiciary Committee about the FBI’s handling of claims against him.
 Allegations were first brought to the FBI in 2015, but a 2021 report by the Justice Department inspector general said the agency “failed to respond to the Nassar allegations with the utmost seriousness and urgency that they deserved and required, made numerous and fundamental errors when they did respond to them, and violated multiple FBI policies.”

 Biles’s emotions were on display on Capitol Hill, just as they were in Tokyo, where she was also dealing with the unexpected death of her aunt during the competition and the intense pressure that comes with being labeled a GOAT.
 She withdrew from the team competition and four individual events but left Japan with her seventh medal, a bronze in the balance beam.